Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Introduction

 \section{Introduction}

-While constituent parsing has become a relatively mature technology for written text, parser performance on conversational speech lags behind results on text.
-Speech poses challenges for parsing.
-First, transcripts may contain errors and lack punctuation.
-Joint speech recognition and parsing is useful for dealing with word errors and sentence segmentation \cite{Kahn2012}.
-Second, even perfect transcripts can be difficult to handle because of disfluencies (restarts, repetitions, and self-corrections), filled pauses (``um'', ``uh''), interjections (``like''), parentheticals (``you know'', ``I mean''), and sentence fragments that are common in spontaneous speech.
-Some of these phenomena can be handled in standard grammars.
-Disfluencies typically require extensions of the model, and different approaches have been explored in both constituent parsing \cite{Charniak2001,Johnson2004} and dependency parsing \cite{Rasooli2013,Honnibal2014}.
+While parsing has become a relatively mature technology for written text, parser performance on conversational speech lags behind\klrm{results on text}.
+Speech poses challenges for parsing: \klrm{First,}transcripts may contain errors and lack punctuation; \klrm{Second,}even perfect transcripts can be difficult to handle because of disfluencies (restarts, repetitions, and self-corrections), filled pauses (``um'', ``uh''), interjections (``like''), parentheticals (``you know'', ``I mean''), and sentence fragments\klrm{that are common in spontaneous speech}.
+Some of these phenomena can be handled in standard grammars, but disfluencies typically require extensions of the model.
+Different approaches have been explored in both constituency parsing \cite{Charniak2001,Johnson2004} and dependency parsing \cite{Rasooli2013,Honnibal2014}.

-In addition to these challenges, speech also carries helpful extra information -- beyond the words -- associated with the prosodic structure of an utterance and encoded via variation in timing and intonation.
-Studies show that speakers pause in locations that are correlated with syntactic structure \cite{Grosjean79}, and listeners are able to use prosodic structure in resolving syntactic ambiguities \cite{Price1991}.
+Despite these challenges, speech carries helpful extra information -- beyond the words -- associated with the prosodic structure of an utterance and encoded via variation in timing and intonation. \klrm{Studies show that}Speakers pause in locations that are correlated with syntactic structure \cite{Grosjean79}, and listeners \klrm{are able to} use prosodic structure in resolving syntactic ambiguities \cite{Price1991}.
 Prosodic cues also signal disfluencies by marking the interruption point \cite{Shriberg94}.
 However, most speech parsing systems in practice take little advantage of these cues.
-This study focuses on this last challenge, aiming to incorporate prosodic cues in a state-of-the-art neural parser.
+Our study focuses on this last challenge, aiming to incorporate prosodic cues in a neural parser, handling disfluencies as constituents via a neural attention mechanism.